UCSD-SUMS/sums-vue/src/past-events.md

 # Past Events

+## Winter 2023 <Math>\LaTeX</Math> Workshop
+Blank template can be found here: [Tex File](https://github.com/UCSD-SUMS/latex-workshop) Slides and solutions will be uploaded after the workshop.

 ## Undergraduate Research in Mathematics Workshop
 This workshop gave an introduction to mathematics research at UCSD, REUs, and research in math-adjacent fields.
 The slides for this presentation can be found [here](https://docs.google.com/presentation/d/1IKsUyRTjbYqLAO-8aqVs-svpsHMGRyR0Qb98IJuw08U/edit?usp=sharing)